 - Charity Village Volunteer Listings - A search engine for finding volunteer opportunities in the non-profit and charity sector.

-- Why should I volunteer? - Information about volunteering, focusing on young newcomers.
+- Where and why should I volunteer? - Information about volunteering, focusing on young newcomers.
 It is from NewYouth.ca, a website for young newcomers to Ontario.

 - What kind of volunteer are you? - This tool asks questions to help you figure out what kind of volunteering you would like to do.
 Then it gives you a list of positions in your area that match your interests.
 This resource is from GetInvolved.ca.